amitkaps/mlops/docs/introduction-concepts.md

 ----------------------
 ```

-Alternatively, the platform team enables the data science team to build end to end applications, while taking take of infrastructure and compute and data abstractions.
+Alternatively, the platform team can enable the data science team to build end to end applications, while taking take of compute and data abstractions.
 The data scientists can pick the right tool that works for them and platform team tries hard to enable that.

 ```
 -------------------------